 SECTION 1.
-Chapter 114 of the General Statutes is amended by adding a new section to read:
+Part 2 of Article 4 of Chapter 114 of the General Statutes is amended by adding a new section to read:

 "§ 114-19.2A.
-Criminal record checks of university personnel.
+Criminal record checks of University personnel.

 - (a) The Department of Justice may provide a criminal record check to administrators of The University of North Carolina, or of any of its institutions or entities, concerning a person who has applied for employment or a promotion in The University of North Carolina System, or its institutions or entities, if the applicant consents to the record check.
 The Department may also provide a criminal record check to The University of North Carolina by fingerprint card from National Repositories of Criminal Histories, in accordance with G.S.
 116-40.5A.
 The information shall be kept confidential as provided in G.S.
-116-40.5A. - (b) University law enforcement officers who are certified DCI operators may conduct the criminal record check, to the extent permitted by law.
-For a criminal record check performed by the Department of Justice, the Department shall charge a reasonable fee for conducting a criminal record check under this section.
-The fee shall not exceed the actual cost of locating, editing, researching, and retrieving the information. - (c) The Department of Justice shall adopt rules to implement this section."

-SECTION 2.
-Chapter 116 of the General Statutes is amended by adding a new section to read:
+116-40.5A. - (b) University law enforcement personnel who are certified DCI operators may conduct the criminal record check, to the extent permitted by law.
+For a criminal record check performed by the Department of Justice, the Department shall charge The University of North Carolina System, or its institutions or entities, a reasonable fee for conducting a criminal record check under this section.
+The fee shall not exceed the actual cost of locating, editing, researching, and retrieving the information. - (c) The Department of Justice shall adopt rules to implement this section." - SECTION 2.
+Part 3 of Article 1 of Chapter 116 of the General Statutes is amended by adding a new section to read: